Ayana-Inria/CRFNet-RS/README.md

 ### :receipt: Reproduce the evaluation results

-You can download the weights of CRFNet for each dataset and ground truth condition, that produced the results published in the paper, from [Google Drive link](https://drive.google.com/drive/folders/1lUQ64GvajoYiQ8mrNQ2MUOpYD8sTdHhq?usp=sharing)
+You can download the weights of CRFNet for each dataset `(Vaihingen and Potsdam)`, ground truth condition `(full GT, 30% GT, 10% GT)`, and two different neighborhoods `(first order or second order)`, that produced the results published in the paper, from [Google Drive link](https://drive.google.com/drive/folders/1lUQ64GvajoYiQ8mrNQ2MUOpYD8sTdHhq?usp=sharing)

 The model was trained with the following hyperparameters: